annamrp/M3-project-frontend/README.md

 ## Description

-Paranoia is a manager that will allow you to organize game rooms with ease to mount games between your friends and play the game Paranoia.

-The game consists of a series of participants, who will have to be eliminated anonymously, through tests.
-The goal is that only one person remains alive at the end of the game.
+Paranoia is a real live game that uses this app as its manager, the game consists in a group of persons that are each asigned a random secret target (other participant) and a secret mission.
+The objective is to induce your target to perform whatever your mission states, your target doesn't know who is out to get him/her, nor the mission that you have to accomplish.
+If you complete your mission, your target is eliminated and you asume his/her target and mission, but be aware, someone is out to get you too...
+The last survivor wins, or in case the time runs out, the participant with a bigger number of kills becomes the victor.

 ## User Stories